IgniteUI/igniteui-docfx/en/components/charts/types/area-chart.md

 ## Angular Stacked 100% Spline Area Chart

-The Ignite UI for Angular Stacked 100% Spline Area Chart is identical to the Stacked Spline Area Chart in all aspects except for the treatment of the values on the y-axis.
+The Angular Stacked 100% Spline Area Chart is identical to the Stacked Spline Area Chart in all aspects except for the treatment of the values on the y-axis.
 Instead of presenting a direct representation of the data, the Stacked 100% Spline Area Chart presents the data in terms of a percent of the sum of all values in a particular data point.
 Sometimes the chart represents part of a whole being changed over time.
 For example, a country's energy consumption related to the sources from which it is produced.
 In such cases, representing all stacked elements equally may be a better idea.
 You can create this type of chart in [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control by binding your data to [`IgxStacked100SplineAreaSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxstacked100splineareaseriescomponent.html), as shown in the example below.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"